manueldelrio/faino-estante/README.md

 * **User** must adopt an active role in shelf design, transmitting to the designer all critical information in order to ensure that the design meets her/his needs.
 * **Manufacturer** is a professional or organization with capacity to resolve one or more production processes involved in shelving system manufacturing.
 * **Designer** acts as a link between user and manufacturers.
 He has the responsability of adapt shelf design to user's needs and preferences while keep it suitable for available manufacturers' capabilities.

+It's intended to establish a new relationship between users, designers and producers through the act of design and production, while promoting local manufacturing: Users can access to furniture adapted to their needs, not only that one the market offers them, while developing a more active and conscious culture of consumption.
+Designers (novices especially) can actively develop knowledge and expertise in real cases while receiving an economic return.
+And manufacturers diversify their client portfolio by manufacturing designs that led low load in technical department development.

 List of designers and manufacturers available can be found in [DIWO](https://github.com/manueldelrio/faino-estante/blob/develop/DIWO.md).